What is “Brief” in Solution-Focused Brief Therapy?

 The Therapist Believes People (Clients) Have Good Reasons

 In Solution-Focused Practice, the therapist assumes the best about an individual . . . particularly when that individual appears to be making poor choices.
 The therapist does his or her best to stay curious and suspend judgment.
 This is called the “not knowing stance.”

 A therapist can’t be curious and think the answer is known at the same time.
 This is by far the most difficult aspect of Solution-Focused Brief Therapy for the therapist to learn.

 Insoo Kim Berg once said, “Solution-Focused Brief Therapy is very simple, but it is the most difficult to learn. . . for it takes discipline to learn to stay this simple.”
 Ironically, as soon as we start to assume or think we know what is best for our client, we are no longer Solution-Focused.

 Solution-Focused Brief Therapy is a Systemic Model

-Because SFBT is systemic, We focus on interactions between people rather than looking for pathology from within people.
-This allows us to use “Relationship Questions” to be curious about what other important people see in the client that is working, what these people will see different when the problem is resolved, etc. While systemic thinking is always important in this model, it is pivotal when working with clients who are externally motivated for services.
+Because SFBT is systemic, the therapist focuses on interactions between people rather than looking for pathology within people.
+This allows the therapist to use “Relationship Questions” to be curious about what other important people see in the client that is working, what these people will see different when the problem is resolved, etc. While systemic thinking is always important in this model, it is pivotal when working with clients who are externally motivated for services.
 This not only invites clients to develop empathy, but to explore change and potential change from an outside perspective.